SEKOIA-IO/documentation/docs/operation_center/intakes_customformat.md

 The goal is to define a sequence of stages that will parse your events in the ECS format.

 ### Common stages
 Common stages are provided by SEKOIA.IO to help you parse your events.
-They are currently 5 differents common stages, each having its specifities :
+There are currently 5 different common stages, each having its specifities :

 - Json
 - Date